swoogles/GitRepoParser/README.md

 #Overview:
-  This project started when I wanted to run some git command via scala on multiple repositories.
+  This project started when I wanted to run some git command on multiple repositories.
+Since I was learning Scala at the time, I decided to use it as the scripting language to link together a handful of external commands.

   Since then, a few separate pieces have started to form:
 - **Executable**